PA-HS-24-ciel-127/Lipsync-Unity/README.md

 <img width="659" alt="image" src="https://github.com/user-attachments/assets/30b6d87e-e344-498d-a501-8d5f0ea04a28" />

+## LipSync:

+In the provided scene the Talky Walky avatar is already connected to a Lipsync with a predefined audio File.
-To start the Lipsync with the predefined audio, press the play button on top of Unity:
+To start the Lipsync in this option, simply press the play button on top of Unity:

 <img width="748" alt="image" src="https://github.com/user-attachments/assets/ce57ed65-63c6-4767-8543-3e8a93d00dfd" />